Leon-J-Qian/NCAA_regeneration_by_PDB_ROTAMERS/README.md

 ## Dependence
-This script is tested under Python 3.12.4.
+This script is tested under Python 3.12.4.<br>
-Also, Python 2.7.17 is required to run Rosetta related scripts.
+Also, Python 2.7.17 is required to run Rosetta related scripts.<br>
 Other software and libraries that need to be installed:
 - acpype
 - ambertools